jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ## Word Embeddings in Python

 Now let's explore word embeddings using pre-trained models in the `gensim` Python package.
 If you don't have it installed, run `pip install gensim` in your command line.
 Gensim offers pre-trained models from their `gensim.downloader` method and each model used here embeds words in a 300-dimensional space.
 A full list of the models available can be found [here](https://github.com/RaRe-Technologies/gensim-data), or by running `python -m gensim.downloader --info` in your command line.

-I provided some functions in the [Appendix](#appendix) for plotting and finding most similar words that are built on top of `Gensim` method.
-Here're the imports we'll need:

 ```python